 The best budget options in Hilo are the Big Island Hostel and the Hilo Bay Hostel.
 Solid hotel options include Castle Hilo Hawaiian Hotel and Inn at Kulaniapia Falls.
 For vacation rentals, stay at the Peace of Paradise Jungle Cabin or the Ohana Cottage.

-There are lots of unique properties in Volcano to stay in like the Hale Hubner treehouse cottage, the romantic Ferny Hollow Cottage, and the whimsical Lazy Lehua Cottage.
+There are lots of unique properties in Volcano to stay in like the Hale Hubner treehouse cottage, and the whimsical Lazy Lehua Cottage.
 Other fantastic options include At the Craters Edge Guesthouse and the historic Kilauea Lodge.

 If you liked this post, check out some of my other Hawaii content: